 Well, let’s see, everyone else has to prove their gender, too?
 Why should transgenders get special treatment?
 Why should they get to forego the normal booking processes, be able to choose the gender of an officer attending them, etcetera?

 A person’s gender is a personal identifying factor for law enforcement.
 Being a male or a female is biology, not a choice, and being described or identified as one or the other is a fact, not a discrimination.
 Just as it is not a discrimination to say someone is 4’6” even though they’d prefer to be 6’2”.
-In simple terms: It is what it is – you are what you are.We value your comments!
-Please weigh in on our comment section below.
+In simple terms: It is what it is – you are what you are.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com